Water Chemistry Water Chemistry — Can I Shock Pool After Adding Alkalinity? Timing Guide

 Shock Isn't Working Effectively

 This usually indicates pH is still too high, or you have high cyanuric acid (CYA) levels.
-Test CYA and use FC/CYA charts to determine proper shock levels.
-Refer to FC/CYA charts to determine proper shock levels (shock requirements vary based on CYA levels and treatment purpose).
+Test CYA and use the all-in-one pool calculator to determine proper shock levels (shock requirements vary based on CYA levels and treatment purpose).

 Cloudy Water After Treatment